albert-diaz-benitez/AIE7-MCP-Session/README.md

 ## Project Overview

-The MCP server is set up to handle web search queries using the Tavily API.
+The MCP server is set up to handle web search queries using the Tavily API and weather information using the Weatherstack API.
 It is built with the following key components:

 - **TavilyClient**: A client for interacting with the Tavily API to perform web searches.
+- **WeatherService**: A service for fetching current weather information for cities worldwide.

 ## Prerequisites